 Chanda is a founder and one of the original inventors of Grip Boost.
-He’s a chemical engineer with expertise in biopolymer gels and surface functionalization chemistry.
+He’s a chemical engineer with expertise in biomaterials and surface functionalization chemistry.
 He received both his undergraduate and graduate chemical engineering degrees from the University of Maryland.
-Chanda has always been passionate about entrepreneurship and is a huge Terps and Ravens fan.
+Chanda has always been passionate about innovation & entrepreneurship and he is a huge Terps and Ravens fan.

 - Ph.D.
 Chemical Engineering

 Alex oversees all manufacturing and new product development efforts at Grip Boost, ensuring each sticky grip product maintains the high-quality customers expect.
 He’s a chemical engineer with expertise in material synthesis and characterization.
 When not busy being an engineer, Alex can be found composing music, playing tennis, and taking photographs.

 - M.S.
 Chemical Engineering

 Kevin is a founder and one of the original inventors of Grip Boost.
 He’s a chemical engineer with expertise in stimuli responsive gels and biomaterials.
 He received both his undergraduate and graduate chemical engineering degrees from the University of Maryland.
 In 2014, he was a runner-up for the UMD Engineering Master's Thesis of the Year (2nd Place out of 350).